List of National Historic Landmarks in Washington (state): Historic areas in the United States National Park System

 National Historic Sites, National Historic Parks, National Memorials, and certain other areas listed in the National Park system are more highly protected than other historic sites, and are often not also named National Historic Landmarks.
 There are five of these in Washington (six are listed, but San Juan National Historic Park is already listed here as "American and English Camps"), which the National Park Service lists together with the National Historic Landmarks in the state.

 Former NHL in Washington

+In addition, there is one current National Historic Landmark that was once in Washington but was relocated to another state.